 Benefits and Perks

-Median pay for California Lutheran University grads is about $55K, making their salaries most similar to those of Hawaii Pacific University grads.
-Chaminade University of Honolulu, National University, and Loyola Marymount University are also similar to Hawaii Pacific University.
+Compensation averages $62K for Chaminade University of Honolulu alumni, making their earnings most comparable to Hawaii Pacific University grads.
+National University, Loyola Marymount University, and California Lutheran University are also similar to Hawaii Pacific University.